elgeeko1/roon-server-docker/README.md

 ### Use USB DACs connected to the host
 Add the following arguments to the `docker run` command:
-`--volume /usr/share/alsa:/usr/share/alsa` - allow Roon to access ALSA cards
 `--volume /run/udev:/run/udev:ro` - allow Roon to enumerate USB devices
-`--device /dev/bus/usb` - allow Roon to access USB devices
+`--device /dev/bus/usb` - allow Roon to access USB devices (`/dev/usbmon0` for Fedora)
 `--device /dev/snd` - allow Roon to access ALSA devices
+`--group-add $(getent group audio | cut -d: -f3)` - add container user to host 'audio' group

 ### Synchronize filesystem and last.fm timestamps with your local timezone
 Add the following arguments to the `docker run` command: